 36 streets with ancient houses, a lot of classic architectures, and streets still retaining the style of the 19th century, Hanoi Old Quarter is one of the famous historical sites inside a modern and dynamic city.
 In order to fully explore Hanoi Old Quarter in September, make yourself ready for a day of walking across these streets.
 You will be attracted by the colourful flowers or local vendors busy with their daily activities.
 You could also enjoy the different rustic charm of the capital city and taste some of the most delicious Hanoi food specialities.

 Start the evening with bia hoi at Beer Corner

 At night, you will have to mingle with the incredible locals’ and tourists’ crowd seeking for bia hoi to find a drinking spot for yourself or walk down the really narrow Ta Hien Street.
-With 10 glasses of beer costing only VND 80,000 – 100,000 (USD $3.5 – 4.4), this is the reason why customers can happily sit on mini plastic stools along the street for hours on end.
-What is more interesting than sitting among locals and other travelers, chatting and seeing the endless stream of people passing by?
+With 10 glasses of beer costing only VND 80,000 – 100,000 (USD $3.5 – 4.4), it is the reason why customers can happily sit on mini plastic stools along the street for hours on end.
+What is more interesting than sitting among locals and other travellers, chatting and seeing the endless stream of people passing by?

 I Love Vietnam